kubernetes/community/contributors/devel/sig-scheduling/scheduler.md

-# The Kubernetes Scheduler
+# Understanding the Kubernetes Scheduler

 The Kubernetes scheduler runs as a process alongside the other master components such as the API server.
-Its interface to the API server is to watch for Pods with an empty PodSpec.NodeName, and for each Pod, it posts a binding indicating where the Pod should be scheduled.
+Its interface to the API server is to watch for Pods with an empty `PodSpec.NodeName`, and for each Pod, it posts a binding indicating where the Pod should be scheduled.

 ## Exploring the code